 • Methodological work: Implementation of IMTS 2010 and assisting in developing respective Compilation Guidance.

 • Data collection and processing: Maintain the inter-agency Common Dataset (CDS) of aggregate merchandise trade values that includes officially reported data and reconciled data (UNSD, IMF, UNCTAD, OECD, Eurostat, WTO).

-• Joint Session with the inter-agency Task Force on Statistics of International Trade in Services, aiming at identifying and discussing cross-cutting issues to help assisting implementation and preparation of Compilation Guidance for IMTS and MSITS 2010.
-Co-operation with the Working Group on the Impact of Globalization on National Accounts.
+• Analysis of cross-cutting issues to help assisting implementation and preparation of Compilation Guidance for IMTS and MSITS 2010.

 • Analysis of the impact of global value chains on trade statistics.